 This means taking care of legalities as well as cultivating a good relationship with the owner.
 Location scouts keep the burden off the shoulders of the property owners — otherwise, why would they want to work on a shoot again?

 Resources a location scout uses

 Location scouts rely on databases they’ve created independently or with a community of location scouts.
 They use Google, browse through Peerspace, and look into real estate.
-Plus, they are ready to stop while driving if they spot an interesting place.
+Plus, they are ready to stop while driving if they spot an exciting place.
 Even without assignments, location scouts are actively searching for locations.
 If they see one, they rely on photos, videos, and dutiful note-taking to commemorate a possible new addition to their locations database.

 What a location scout must consider

-Perhaps the lighting is too dim and there is no electricity running to that abandoned building.
+Perhaps the lighting is too dim, and there is no electricity running to that abandoned building.
 Or maybe the location owner doesn’t allow the alteration of their property, even though the production designer and the director want to paint the walls a bright red.
 A location scout considers everything; they act as the eyes and ears of the entire film crew.

 How do you become a location scout?

-Therefore, it is important for a location scout to be communicative and have strong interpersonal skills.
+Therefore, it is crucial for a location scout to be communicative and have strong interpersonal skills.
 Scouts are creative but realistic types who are quick to solve problems that might arise on a set.
 They are great at multitasking because they have to work long hours and juggle multiple location negotiations at once.

 The hierarchy of becoming a location scout

 Location scouts begin their careers working from the bottom and climbing to the top.
 So when asking how to become a location scout, there isn’t one specific way.
 They start humbly as production assistants on sets, learning from everyone around them and starting their network of connections.